AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRegressionBasedDifficultyGenerationModel.md

 * Neural Networks

-* Support Vector Machine Or Any Other Regression Models
+* Support Vector Regression Or Any Other Regression Models

 ## Initializing The Model